OnionIoT/Onion-Docs/Omega2/Projects/starter/traffic-light.md

     * Red to GPIO2
     * Amber to GPIO1
     * Green to GPIO0

 ![completed](./img/traffic-light-assembled.jpg)

 #### 1. Install Python

-Install Python and the required module by running the following commands:
+Install Python, the required Python module, and Git by running the following commands:

 ```
 opkg update
-opkg install python-light pyOnionGpio
+opkg install python-light pyOnionGpio git git-http ca-bundle
 ```

-#### Download the Project Code
+#### 2. Download the Project Code

-The code for this project can be found in Onion's [starter-traffic-light repo](https://github.com/OnionIoT/starter-traffic-light) on GitHub.
+The code for this project can be found in Onion's [`starter-traffic-light` repo](https://github.com/OnionIoT/starter-traffic-light) on GitHub.
 Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory, and clone the GitHub repo:

 ```
 git clone https://github.com/OnionIoT/starter-traffic-light.git
 ```

-#### Running the Project
+#### 3. Running the Project

 Enter the project directory and run the `main.py` file: